 If change is a constant in today’s business environment, isn’t it time that all organisations had a Chief Change Officer at the top table?
 Two senior leaders discuss the merits and remit of an executive dedicated to leading change.

-By Adrian Moorhouse, Managing Director & Richard Parker, Director of Client Solutions
+By Adrian Moorhouse, Managing Director & Richard Parker, Client Director

 In what ways has leadership of constant change impacted the role of an executive team over the last five years?